 Fostering and mentoring the qualities of good leadership is essential for both the campus climate and sustainable succession planning.
 Recent measures of institutional culture — such as the climate study and the student experience survey — as well as campus discussions around civility and gender equity issues all point to an interest in creating opportunities for our faculty to develop their skills as leaders and to impart change.

 In response, the Office of the Provost is partnering with the Institute for Leadership and Entrepreneurship and the Office of Graduate Education and Faculty Development on the Emerging Leaders Program.
-The first program cohort is currently meeting and we are pleased to accept applications and nominations for the second cohort.
 Eligible participants include associate and full professors who have attained tenure or are on the tenure track.

 2017-2018 Program Details and Participant Commitments